 Carmen Marie Culotta

-Currently, Dr. Culotta serves the Miami Valley community in Ohio as an Executive Board Member of the Norris Cole Foundation and as a Court Appointed Special Advocate for the Montgomery County Juvenile Court.
+Dr. Culotta served the Miami Valley community in Ohio as an Executive Board Member of the Norris Cole Foundation (2018-19) and currently serves as a Court Appointed Special Advocate for the Montgomery County Juvenile Court.

 Peer Reviewed Publications